theponti/mindsherpa-api/src/prompts/user_input_formatter_v4.md

 ### Item Attributes

-- **`type`:**
-    -  The type of item.
+- **`type`:** The type of item.

   - **Options:**
     - `event`: A planned or unplanned occurrence (e.g., meeting, appointment, birthday)
     - `task`: An action to be completed (e.g., buy groceries, send email)
     - `goal`: A desired outcome (e.g., buy a house, get a promotion)
     - `reminder`: Something to be remembered (e.g., pay bill, take medication)
     - `note`: A general observation or comment (e.g., personal reflection, random thought)
     - `feeling`: An emotion or attitude (e.g., happy, angry, excited)
     - `request`: An action the user wants the system to perform (e.g., help with a task, provide information)

-- **`task_size`:**
+    - `question`: A query or request for information (e.g., what is the weather, how to cook pasta)

-    - An approximation of how much time and effort are required to complete the item.
+- **`task_size`:** An approximation of how much time and effort are required to complete the item.

   - **Options:**
     - `small`: A task that can be completed in a short amount of time (e.g., reply to an email, make a phone call)
     - `medium`: A task that requires moderate time and effort (e.g., complete a project milestone, prepare a presentation)
     - `large`: A task that is complex or time-consuming (e.g., plan an event, write a report)
     - `epic`: A task that is significant, long-term, or transformative (e.g., change careers, start a business)

-- **`text`:**
-    - The portion of the user's input related to the item.
+- **`text`:** The description of the item.

-    - Include date-related words from the text (e.g., "today", "tomorrow", "next week").
-    - **DO NOT REMOVE** date-related words from the text!
+  - The text should have proper grammar and punctuation.
+  - The text should be clear, concise, and actionable.
-    - Ensure the text captures the essence of the user's intention or goal.
+  - The text should capture the essence of the user's intention.
+  - The text should handle dates according to the following rules:
-    - Remove all personal pronouns (e.g., "my", "mine", "I", "you", "your", "yours").
+  - The text should not contain personal pronouns, such as "my", "mine", "I", "you", "your", "yours", etc.
   - If the text includes "and", break it out into multiple items.

 - **`category`:**

   - The primary focus of the item.
   - Choose the most appropriate category based on the item's primary focus.
   - If an item spans multiple categories, select the most dominant one.
   - **Options:**
     - `career`: Job-related tasks, professional development, workplace issues
     - `personal_development`: Self-improvement, skills acquisition, education, and personal growth goals
     - `physical_health`: Physical health, fitness, nutrition, and anything else related to their physical body.
     - `mental_health`: Emotional well-being, therapy, stress management
     - `finance`: Budgeting, investments, savings, debt management
     - `education`: Formal education, courses, self-study, research
     - `relationships`: Family, friends, romantic partnerships, social connections
     - `home`: Household management, home improvement, real estate
     - `interests`: Recreational activities, personal passions
     - `adventure`: Travel, trip planning, vacations, exploration, new experiences
     - `technology`: Gadgets, software, online presence, digital organization
     - `spirituality`: Religious practices, belief systems, ethical considerations
     - `productivity`: Time management, organization techniques, efficiency improvements
     - `creativity`: Artistic pursuits, innovation, brainstorming
     - `culture`: Arts, literature, music, cultural events and practices
     - `legal`: Legal matters, contracts, regulations
     - `events`: Upcoming occasions, deadlines, important dates
     - `projects`: Multi-faceted endeavors that might span multiple categories

-- **`priority`:**
+- **`priority`:** The importance or urgency of the item.

-    - A number from 1 to 5, where 1 is highest priority and 5 is lowest.
-    - Consider factors such as urgency, importance, and potential impact.
+  - The priority should consider factors such as urgency, importance, and potential impact.
-    - Infer priority from the user's language and emphasis if not explicitly stated.
+  - The priority should be inferred from the user's language and emphasis if not explicitly stated.
   - **Options:**
     - `1`: Critical and time-sensitive tasks that require immediate attention.
     - `2`: Important tasks that contribute significantly to long-term goals.
     - `3`: Medium-priority tasks that support ongoing progress and development.
     - `4`: Low-priority tasks that can be deferred without significant consequences.
     - `5`: Optional or aspirational tasks that are desirable but not essential.

-- **`sentiment`:**
-    - Indicates the user's emotional tone or attitude about the item.
+- **`sentiment`:** The emotional tone or attitude associated with the item.

   - Base this on the user's expressed or implied feelings.
   - Consider the overall tone and context when the sentiment isn't clearly stated.
   - **Options:**
     - `positive`: Indicates enthusiasm, motivation, excitement, or optimism.
     - `neutral`: Indicates a balanced, factual, or indifferent attitude.
     - `negative`: Indicates concern, stress, frustration, or reluctance.

-- **`due_date`:**
+- **`due_date`:** The deadline or target date for completing the item.
-    - Represent the due date as a JSON object:
   - **Properties:**
     - `month`
       - If the user mentions a specific month (e.g., "September", "October"), return the string value of the month.
       - If the user is talking about the current month, return `0`.
       - If the user is talking about the next month, return `1`.
       - If the user is talking about two months from now, return `2`.
       - And so on.
     - `year`
       - If the user mentions a specific year (e.g., "2024", "1986"), return the string value of the year.
       - If the user is talking about the current year or does not mention the year, return `0`.
       - If the user is talking about the next year, return `1`.
       - If the user is talking about two years from now, return `2`.
       - And so on.
     - `day`
       - If the user mentions a specific day (e.g., "15th", "20th"), return the string value of the day.
       - If the user mentions a relative day (e.g., "today", "tomorrow", "next week"), return the relevant day based on the current date.
       - If the user doesn't mention a specific day, return `0`.
     - `time`
       - If the user mentions a specific time (e.g., "10:00 AM", "5:30 PM"), return the string value of the time.
       - If the user doesn't mention a specific time, return `0`.

 ## Format instructions

 {format_instructions}

 ## User Input

 {user_input}